Treaty of Barcelona (1529)

-Treaty of Barcelona, a pact of alliance between Holy Roman Emperor Charles V and Pope Clement VII, was signed in Barcelona on June 29, 1529.
+The Treaty of Barcelona was a pact of alliance between Holy Roman Emperor Charles V and Pope Clement VII that was signed in Barcelona on June 29, 1529.

-Charles V and Pope Clement VII declared their intent to bring peace to Italy and to repel the Turkish advances.
-In return for Charles V's commitment to restore the Medici in Florence, Pope Clement VII restored Charles V's investiture of Naples, receiving Ravenna, Modena and Rubiera.
+Charles V and Pope Clement VII declared their intent to bring peace to Italy and to repel the Ottoman advances.
+In return for Charles V's commitment to restore the Medici in Florence, Pope Clement VII restored Charles's investiture of Naples and made him receive Ravenna, Modena and Rubiera.